mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 #### Truth 4: The path that leads to refraining from the things that we do that make us suffer

-*marga* - the Noble ightfold ath.
+*marga* - the Noble eightfold path.
 The path of eight practices:

 	1.Right view
 	2.Right thinking